andreasabel/inCode/entry/introduction-to-singletons-1.md

 -   KindSignatures
 -   RankNTypes

-With some optional "convenience extensions"
+With some optional “convenience extensions”

 -   LambdaCase
 -   TypeApplications